 Geovisualization is the subject of ongoing research by the International Cartographic Association (ICA), Commission on Visual Analytics, who have organized a series of workshops and publications addressing developments in geovisualization, notably with a cartographic focus.

 As datasets, software tools and processing capabilities develop, 3D geometric and photo-realistic visualization are becoming a sine qua non of modern geospatial systems and services — see Andy Hudson-Smith’s “Digital Urban” blog for a regularly updated commentary on this field.
 We expect to see an explosion of tools and services and datasets in this area over the coming years — many examples are included as illustrations in this Guide.
 Other examples readers may wish to explore include: the static and dynamic visualizations at 3DNature and similar sites; the 2D and 3D Atlas of Switzerland; Urban 3D modeling programmes such as CityGML; and the integration of GIS technologies and data with digital globe software, e.g. data from Digital Globe and GeoEye/Satellite Imaging, and Earth-based frameworks such as Google Earth, Microsoft Virtual Earth, NASA Worldwind and Edushi (Chinese).
-There are also automated translators between GIS packages such as ArcGIS and digital Earth models (see for example Arc2Earth).
+There are also automated translators between GIS packages such as ArcGIS and digital Earth models (see for example the now withdrawn, Arc2Earth).

 These novel visualization tools and facilities augment the core tools utilized in spatial analysis throughout many parts of the analytical process: exploration of data; identification of patterns and relationships; construction of models; dynamic interaction with models; and communication of results — see, for example, the work of the city of Portland, Oregon, who have used 3D visualization to communicate the results of zoning, crime analysis and other key local variables to the public.
 Another example is the 3D visualizations provided as part of the web-accessible London Air Quality network.
 These are designed to enable: